vsoch/qme/docs/_docs/getting-started/containers.md

 ```

 Note that you can also just pull the container - there is an automated build
-for it at Quay io.
+for it at Quay.io at [quay.io/vanessa/qme](https://quay.io/repository/vanessa/qme?tab=tags).

 ```bash
 $ docker pull quay.io/vanessa/qme